kevinweaver/blocktracker/README.md

 # BlockTracker

 A basic Ethereum block explorer.
+Takes a block range and returns analytics about the transactions within.

 ## Develop